-Burning of waste is strictly prohibited unless authorised by the Chief Fire Officer in terms of the Fire Safety By-law of the municipality.
+Burning of waste is strictly prohibited unless authorised by the chief fire officer in terms of the fire safety by-law of the authority responsible for the function at the time.

 42. Abandoned objects

 A person who abandons any article which may be classified as waste in terms of this by-law, is liable for any damage which that article has caused or may cause as well as for the cost of removing that article notwithstanding the fact that such person may no longer be the owner thereof.